jameshume/jehtech/src/html/electronics/inductors.md

 ## TL;DR
-The rate of current change in an inductor is proportional to the voltage across it:
+Inductor voltage is proportional to rate of change of current:

 $$
 V = L\frac{dI}{dt}
 $$

 Putting a constant voltage actoss an inductor causes the current to rise as a ramp: 1V across 1H produces a ramp of 1 amp per second.

+Once current is stable, i.e. when a constant current flows in an inductor, then $di/dt = 0$, so there is zero voltage across the inductor.
+This means the inductor looks like a short circuit, the same as a plain wire. [[Ref]](https://www.khanacademy.org/science/electrical-engineering/ee-circuit-analysis-topic/ee-natural-and-forced-response/a/wmc-inductor-in-action)

 Enery spent ramping up current: